l3r8yJ/l3r8yj.github.io/pages/about.md

 <br/>

-I am currently studying at university.
-I'm majoring in software engineering, I would not say that the knowledge I'm getting here is in any way relevant, but that's a topic for a separate conversation.
+I study at the university.
+I'm majoring in software engineering.
+I would not say that the knowledge I'm getting here is in any way relevant, but that's a topic for a separate conversation.